star-ga/NikolaChess/README.md

 Engine selects move: b1 -> a3
 ```

-Because the move generator does not yet filter out moves that leave
-the king in check, some moves produced may be illegal in real chess.
-Adding full legality checking and support for special moves would be a
-natural extension.
+The current move generator enforces the rules of chess: castling,
+en passant and pawn promotions are all implemented, and moves that
+leave the moving side in check are discarded.
+Draw adjudication
+(threefold repetition and fifty‑move rules) is not yet handled.

 ## Limitations and future work

-* **Move generation completeness:** Only promotions to queen are
+* **Move generation completeness:** Underpromotions to queen, rook,
-  supported.
-Underpromotions to rook, bishop and knight could be
+  bishop and knight are implemented.
+Castling and en passant follow
-  added for full compliance.
-The en passant and castling rules are
-  implemented but have not been thoroughly tested in tournament play.
+  the official rules of chess and have been tested for common
+  scenarios.
+However, the engine does not yet detect draw claims
+  such as the threefold repetition or fifty‑move rules, and it does
+  not support adjudication for insufficient material.
 * **Search depth:** The built‑in minimax search depth is modest to
   keep runtime manageable.
-Implementing iterative deepening and
+Implementing iterative deepening,
+  transposition tables, move ordering heuristics and a time
-  transposition tables would greatly improve playing strength.
+  management system would greatly improve playing strength.
-* **Evaluation function:** The evaluation considers only material and
+* **Evaluation function:** The evaluation combines material,
-  simple centralisation bonuses.
-More sophisticated heuristics and
-  neural network evaluators could be integrated following the
-  approaches highlighted on the GPU‑chess page【59046458589607†L128-L139】.
+  piece‑square tables【406358174428833†L70-L95】 and a simple mobility term.
+A
+  placeholder neural network is provided to show how a learned
+  evaluator could be hooked in.
+Training or integrating a
+  state‑of‑the‑art NNUE network【200842768436911†L13-L21】【200842768436911†L119-L123】 remains future work.

 NikolaChess demonstrates how GPU acceleration can be integrated into a
 traditional chess engine without rewriting the entire search engine